Koopzington/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 Find the original repository
 ----------------------------

-In Extbase the repository of a model has to have the same class name as the model, prefixed with "Repository".
+In Extbase the repository of a model mostly has to have the same class name as the model, prefixed with "Repository".
 It has to be located in the same domain directory as the model, but in the subfolder :file:`Repository`.

 For example, if the model is found in :file:`Classes/Domain/Model/SomeModel.php`